neo4j-meetups/graph-hack-sfo-2016/README.md

 * 3rd place team
 * Honorable mentions team(s)

-Criteria for judging - all apps/data analysis must use Neo4j
+Criteria for judging - all projects must use Neo4j
 * Creativity (perhaps including merging disparate data sources)
 * Use of Cypher and Neo4j
 * Interesting new information uncovered